Definitions

 About

-The character 埃 is a phono-semantic compound with the earth radical 土 on the left and the phonetic component 矣 on the right.
-The earth radical indicates its connection to soil, and the structure reflects dust as pulverized earth.
-Its primary meaning is fine dust or airborne soil particles.
-In modern usage, 埃 is also frequently employed for phonetic transcription in foreign names and places, most famously as the first character in 埃及, the Chinese name for Egypt.
+is a phono-semantic compound combining the earth radical on the left with the phonetic component on the right.
+The earth radical signals a connection to soil or ground, and the character's primary meaning is fine dust, loose dirt, or airborne particles of soil, essentially, pulverized earth.
+Although this dust-related sense endures, is overwhelmingly used in modern Chinese as a phonetic transcription character for foreign names and geographical terms.
+Its most prominent appearance is as the first character in the Chinese name for Egypt, 埃及.

 Etymology Hide